tinacms/tina.io/content/docs/getting-started/edit-content.md

 //...
 ```

+## Edit the data

+Head back to http://localhost:3000, enable the CMS, open the sidebar and try to update the content.
+You should now be able to edit the title and body copy on the demo!

 ## Form Configuration

+To gain a little clarity into how this is working, let's look closer at the `formConfig`.

 `useForm` needs a [form configuration object](/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.